 Sindh ready to take over HESCO, SEPCO: CM Sindh

-- CM Sindh said being a provincial government I am not authorized to purchase anything directly from another country.
+- Talking about COVID-19 vaccine, the CM Sindh said ‘being a provincial government I am not authorized to purchase anything directly from another country,”.

 KARACHI: Sindh Chief Minister Syed Murad Ali Shah has said that his government was ready to take over Hyderabad Electric Supply Company and Sukkur Electric Power Company (SEPCO).